Grading Every Deal at the 2019 NBA Trade Deadline

 Give both the full boat this summer, and the Sixers are looking at a $130 million-ish bill for their four-player nucleus once Simmons' next deal takes effect in 2020-21.
 That's a ton of coin for a quartet not assured of housing more than one top-10 player (Embiid).

 Some have speculated Harris' arrival might portend Butler's departure.
 That's a doomsday scenario.
-Harris will have an easier time as the third scoring option, but the Sixers need to have more than him to show for burning through Robert Covington, Dario Saric, Landy Shamet, two first-round picks and three second-rounders in the same season.
+Harris will have an easier time as the third scoring option, but the Sixers need to have more than him to show for burning through Robert Covington, Dario Saric, Landry Shamet, two first-round picks and three second-rounders in the same season.

 This isn't a death knell.
-The Sixers are built for now.
-They might come out of the East.
+The Sixers are built for now, and they might come out of the East.
 Elements of this trade will play out over the next few months.
 In the meantime, Philly is saddling itself with an uncomfortable amount of risk for a core that doesn't profile as the cleanest fit.

 Clippers: A

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.